zidage/cs639_project/README.md

 ## Project Topic Selection

-Official project topics will open for voting after 2/9.
+Provided project topics will open for voting after 2/9.
 Before that, feel free to propose ideas or start discussions in GitHub Discussions.

 Voting and preference collection will be handled in a lightweight way, and the goal is to converge rather than force consensus.